ProvableHQ/leo/documentation/language/programs_in_practice/intrinsics.md

 ```

 - `prog` — the target program name, as a value of type `identifier` or a `field` representing an identifier
-- `net` — the network, as a value of type `identifier` or a `field` representing an identifier; currently only `'aleo'` is valid
+- `net` — the network, as a value of type `identifier` or a `field` representing an identifier.
+Currently only `'aleo'` is valid
 - `func` — the function name to call, as a value of type `identifier` or a `field` representing an identifier
 - `...args` — the function arguments, matching the input types declared in `TYPE_PARAMS`

 ### Type parameters

-Type parameters follow one rule: **the last entry is the return type; all preceding entries are input types** with an optional visibility modifier (`public` or `private`).
-Omitting type parameters entirely means void return with compiler-inferred input visibility.
+Type parameters follow one rule: **the last entry is the return type**.
+All preceding entries are input types with an optional `public` or `private` visibility modifier.
+If you omit type parameters, the return is void and the compiler infers input visibility.

 #### No type parameters — void return